-For the purposes of remediation only, students may take courses through an accredited online program.
+For the purposes of remediation, students may take courses through an accredited online program.
 The online schools must have also been approved by the University of California.
-You can view the list of UC approved providers at the following link on the UC website: https://bs-articulation.ucop.edu/agcourselist#/list/search/all Students must obtain administrator and/or counselor approval prior to registering for any remedial online courses.
-Students may not take an online course for acceleration or first-time high school credit on the OPHS Transcript.
+You can view the list of UC approved providers at the following link on the UC website: https://hs-articulation.ucop.edu/agcourselist#/list/search/all Students must obtain administrator and/or counselor approval prior to registering for any online courses.
+Students may take an online course for acceleration or first-time high school credit on the OPHS Transcript using the same policy as for College and Outside Courses for High School Credit.